3urobeat/steam-comment-service-bot/docs/wiki/creating_plugins.md

 This guide will explain you the basics to get started and go through the template plugin!
 I'm expecting you already have some experience programming and have worked with JavaScript, as well as NPM packages and Git.

+You do not need to read this quite long article.
+Feel free to [set up](#getting-started) and just start playing around with parts of the bot using your code editor's IntelliSense.
+You should definitely take a look at the developer documentation though, it explains everything every module does and the functions exposed by it.

 &nbsp;

 ## Table Of Contents